 - Make completeness a priority: Incomplete data might mean missing contact information, last conversation dates, current status, and more.
 Knowing how to coach reps and which deals require your attention becomes much more challenging without a complete picture.

-Can data can result in:
+Practicing these data hygiene tips can result in:

 - Improved ROI